Fair Trade Shop

 We have a team of dedicated volunteers, enthusastic and loyal.
-Our focus is on promoting fair trade products and assisting Traidcraft in the work they do.
+We focus on promoting fair trade products and assisting Traidcraft in the work they do.
 Any money made gets fed back into fair trade products and development, through Traidcraft Exchange.

 Traidcraft works directly with the producers, providing training and long-term support.
 Some of the volunteers have had the opportunity to meet with many of the producers.
-This gave them a unique understanding of what a difference fair trade has made to their lives - and it continues to do so.
+This gave them a unique understanding of the difference fair trade has made to their lives - and continues to do so.

-If you have time to give and a willingness to share in the important work of fair trade and Traidcraft, please consider volunteering to help with the shop.
+If you have time to give and are willing to share in the important work of fair trade and Traidcraft, please consider volunteering to help in the shop.
 You'll find friendship and a warm welcome, whether you can manage once a week or once every couple of months.

 If you can help, please contact Joan at the Church Centre: phone (0121) 643 6151 or call in, during shop hours.

-Traidcraft is the leading fair trade organisation in the UK, helping thousands of families around the developing world work their way out of poverty.
+Traidcraft is the leading fair trade organisation in the UK, helping thousands of families in the developing world work their way out of poverty.